-21. Related parties
+23. Related parties

-Standard UK, which is limited by guarantee, has no share capital and is controlled by the members who are also its insureds.
-All members enter into insurance contracts negotiated with the managers on arm's length terms.
-These transactions are therefore with related parties and are the only transactions between Standard UK and the members.
+Standard UK, which is limited by guarantee, has no share capital and all of its voting rights are held by The Standard Club Limited.
+Its insureds are all members of NorthStandard Limited, which is the ultimate parent undertaking of Standard UK given it is the sole shareholder of The Standard Club Limited).
+These insurance transactions are therefore with related parties and are the only transactions between Standard UK and the members.
 The aggregate of these transactions is disclosed in these financial statements.

-Three of the directors are representatives or agents of member companies.
-Two are insurance expert nonexecutive directors.
+Three of the directors are representatives or agents of insured member companies.
+Two are insurance expert non-executive directors.
 One is a senior representative of the management team.
 Other than the insurance and membership interest of the directors' companies, the directors have no financial interests in Standard UK.